RJBeetel3/Face_Recognition_UserID/README.md

 developed to communicate face classification data (primarily who was recognized) to a server in real time.

+# Dependencies

+This application was written using the following packages and versions:
+Python 3.6.2
+OpenCV 3.3.0
+Matplotlib 2.1.0
+Requests 2.18.4
+Logging 0.5.1.2

 # Description of Application